Feature Interaction Aware Automated Data Representation Transformation

 \textbf{Scenario 1: H-statistics Based Interaction Aware Feature-Feature Crossing.} Existing AutoFE literature solely focuses on generating higher-order features to improve downstream task performance.
 However, this trial-and-error approach lacks efficiency and does not align with human expert intuition.
 To make our model efficient by giving it statistical awareness, we incorporate Friedman’s H-statistics~\cite{friedman2008predictive}.
 We here present two-way interaction measure that tells us whether and to what extent two features in the model interact with each other.
 When two features don’t interact, we can decompose partial dependence(PD) function as follows(assuming PD functions are centered at zero):

-where $PD_{j}(f_j)$ and $PD_{k}(f_k)$ the PD functions of respective features and $PD_{jk}(f_j,f_k)$ is the 2-way PD function of them.
+where $PD_{j}(f_j)$ and $PD_{k}(f_k)$ the PD functions of respective features and $PD_{jk}(f_j,f_k)$ is their 2-way PD function.
 PD functions measure the marginal effect a feature has on the predicted outcome of a ML model.
-For instance, for regression, the PD function can be defined as,
+For regression, the PD function can be defined as,

-${x_s}$ being the features for which the partial dependence is to be calculated and ${X_c}$ the other features used in the ML model $\hat{f}$.
-The expected value $E$ is over the marginal distribution of all variables $X_c$ not represented in $x_s$.
+${x_s}$ being the features for which partial dependence is to be calculated and ${X_c}$ the other features used in ML model $\hat{f}$.
+Expected value $E$ is over the marginal distribution of of all variables $X_c$ not represented in $x_s$.
 PD works by marginalizing the ML model output over the distribution of the features in set $C$, so that the function shows the relationship between the features in set $S$ and the predicted outcome.

 Equation \ref{pd_1} expresses the PD function without interactions between ${f_j}$ and ${f_k}$.
 The observed PD function is compared to the no-interaction decomposition, and the difference represents the interaction strength.
 The variance of the PD output quantifies the interaction between the two features.
 An interaction statistic of 0 indicates no interaction, while a statistic of 1 suggests that the prediction relies solely on the interaction.
 Mathematically, the H-statistic proposed by Friedman and Popescu for the interaction between ${f_j}$ and ${f_k}$ is: